-When we set out to find the best robes for men of 2020, we thought it was going to be fairly easy.
+When we set out to find the best robes for men, we thought it was going to be fairly easy.
 Find one that uses great materials, had strong reviews and call it a day.

 However, we quickly realized that the variety and quality of robes available were massive.